What is Scribd?

 Charles River

-Charles River provides solutions to accelerate the development of drugs, chemicals, and medical devices, supporting clients from basic research to commercialization.
+Charles River provides comprehensive solutions to accelerate drug, chemical, and medical device development, supporting clients from research through commercialization with an integrated approach.

 Khosla Ventures